the persistence of ego: flash lite

 Beyond those who demonstrate repeated ethical lapses, though, given the abundantly meaningful and measurable contributors in wide-ranging occupations across counties and countries, why in the world must ego be so prevalent?
 Is this person more precious than that one?
 Does he or she deserve more or less?
 Does a bank teller on the front lines of the customer experience making $35,000 a year not deserve the same respect as the investment banker putting together mergers making $3.5 million a year?

 Are we using our resources to further contribute to society or to buy trophy items with little practical purpose other than to proffer ostentatious display?
 The Red Cross worker who assists with flash floods saves lives.
 The fireman who puts out flash fires saves lives.
-Who does the flash-clad consumer save?
+What does flash-clad self-aggrandizement save?